jeyabalajis/aws-certified-sa-pro-notes/docs/network/cloudfront.md

 - We recommend that you use trusted key groups with signed URLs and signed cookies.

 > S3 cannot be used as a signer for CloudFront.

+## Field Level Encryption

+- Field-level encryption adds an additional layer of security that lets you protect specific data throughout system processing so that only certain applications can see it.
+- The sensitive information provided by your users is encrypted at the edge, close to the user, and remains encrypted throughout your entire application stack.
+This encryption ensures that only applications that need the data—and have the credentials to decrypt it—are able to do so.

+> To use field level encryption, you origin must support **chunked encoding**